Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 To find out more about caregiver programs available in Canada, how to apply for them, and what you will need to do to become eligible, call us at 0333 305 9375 for immediate help and assistance.
 We’re here to help you in person, via the phone, or online.

 The Canada Caregivers Programs are a great way to come to Canada and get permanent residence or work temporarily.
-There are several different types of Canadian Caregivers Programs and each one has different requirements.
+There are several types of Canadian Caregivers Programs, each with different requirements.

-The Home Child Care Provider Pilot and Home Support Worker Pilot give you the option to come to Canada to become a permanent resident or work temporarily if you meet the eligibility requirements, and have a valid job offer.
+The Home Child Care Provider Pilot and Home Support Worker Pilot allow you to come to Canada to become a permanent resident or work temporarily if you meet the eligibility requirements and have a valid job offer.

 If you have at least 2 years of work experience in the Live-in Caregiver Program and are already working in Canada with an LCP work permit, you can apply for permanent residence through the Live-in Caregiver Program (LCP).

-You may be able to apply for a temporary work permit if you are not eligible for permanent residence as a caregiver, under the Temporary Foreign Worker Program (TFWP).
+Under the Temporary Foreign Worker Program (TFWP), you may be able to apply for a temporary work permit if you are not eligible for permanent residence as a caregiver.

-There are also programs such as the Caring for Children Program and Interim Pathway for Caregivers which ended on June 18, 2019, but the IRCC will continue to process applications submitted before the closing dates.
+There are also programs such as the Caring for Children Program and Interim Pathway for Caregivers, which ended on June 18, 2019.
+Still, the IRCC will continue to process applications submitted before the closing dates.

-- Eligibility Requirements for Home Child Care Provider Pilot and Home Support Worker Pilot Programs
+Understanding Canada’s Home Child Care Provider and Home Support Worker Pilot Programs

 The Home Child Care Provider Pilot and the Home Support Worker Pilot are special five-year pilot programs that allow qualified caregivers and their family members to come to Canada.
-They can become permanent residents if they meet certain conditions.
+If they meet certain conditions, they can become permanent residents.

 If you’re a caregiver who has been offered work in Canada or has experience working in the country, you may be able to apply for permanent residence through one of these pilot programs.

-The application process will vary depending on how much work much qualifying experience you have:
+The application process will vary depending on how much work-qualifying experience you have:

-Through these pilot programs, you will get an open work permit to come to Canada and work temporarily.
+Through a caregiver immigration pilot program, you will get an open work permit to come to Canada and work temporarily.
 This work permit does not need a Labour Market Impact Assessment (LMIA) and lets you get the work experience you need to be eligible for permanent residence.

-If you are a caregiver in Canada, but not a home child care provider or home support worker, you can continue to work as long as your work permit is still valid.
+If you are a caregiver in Canada but not a home child care provider or home support worker, you can continue working as long as your work permit is valid.
 However, this work experience will not count toward your eligibility for permanent residence.

 Note that the Immigration, Refugees and Citizenship Canada (IRCC) only process up to 5,500 applications each year under the caregiver pilots:

-If your application is incomplete or submitted after the limit has been reached, IRCC will return it to you along with your processing fees.
+If your application is incomplete or submitted after the limit has been reached, IRCC will return it along with your processing fees.

-Eligibility Requirements for Home Child Care Provider Pilot and Home Support Worker Pilot Programs
+Eligibility Requirements for Canada’s Caregiver Programs: Home Child Care Provider and Home Support Worker

-The application process for the Home Child Care Provider Pilot and Home Support Worker Pilot Program vary based on the work experience you have.
-However, you will need to prove that you have the minimum language skills in English or French by taking a language test and then prove that you meet the minimum educational requirements by submitting an Educational Credential Assessment (ECA).
+The Home Child Care Provider Pilot and Home Support Worker Pilot Program application process varies based on your work experience.
+However, you will need to prove that you have the minimum language skills in English or French by taking a language test and then confirm that you meet the minimum educational requirements by submitting an Educational Credential Assessment (ECA).

-To assess your English or French skills, you will need to clear Canadian Language Benchmarks (CLB) for English or Niveaux de compétence Linguistique Canadien (NCLC) for French.
+To assess your English or French skills, you must clear Canadian Language Benchmarks (CLB) for English or Niveaux de compétence Linguistique Canadien (NCLC) for French.
 A CLB 5 in English or NCLC 5 in French is the minimum requirement for all four skills: reading, writing, listening, and speaking.

 To apply for an ECA, you need a completed post-secondary education credential of at least 1 year.
 If you don’t have a Canadian education credential, you can have your foreign education credential assessed to show that it’s equal to a completed Canadian post-secondary education credential of at least 1 year.